josh-works/intermediate-ruby/_posts/2021-06-11-rails-test-audit/2021-06-11-rails-test-audit.md

 `rails test`/`rspec` run the test suite

 `--profile 40` `rspec` has this `profile` functionality already included.
 It prints out diagnostic information about the slowest `n` tests, defaults to 10, I usually look at the slowest 40.
-There's a minitest gem for enabling profiling in minitest.
+There's a [minitest-profile gem](https://github.com/nmeans/minitest-profile) for enabling profiling in `minitest`.

-## Get the app running locally
+### Get the app running locally

 Oh man, this was a doozy.
-I ran into many issues.
+I ran into many issues across all three applications.
 Many were tiny, required just a few Google queries to get through.
-Others were heftier.
+Others were heftier, took some pairing with the CTO to get through.

-We're used to something like:
+The ideal workflow is something like:

 ```
 $ git clone <company_app>
 $ cd <company_app>
 $ bundle install
+$ bin/setup // run setup stuff, install all the non-gem dependencies
 $ bin/rails rspec
+// run the tests
 ```

 It's often quite a bit more.
 I actually wanna build a service that times how long from `git clone` to tests being done running _and passing_, or the app running locally and DB properly seeded, or both.